What Color is Your Privlege?

 by F. I. Goldhaber

 Gender Blending Fashion appeared December 3, 2015 in the winter issue of Rat's Ass Review online poetry journal.
+Also available in What Color is Your Privilege?.

 by F. I. Goldhaber